 Internal Usability Testing

 In the enterprise context, it’s not that easy to meet an IT admin because of the deep layers inside the IT team and our customers’ strict rules & regulations.
 In order to get our design process move along faster to validate the product-market-fit, I managed to find the Sales Engineers who are knowledgable about our target users and use cases.
 Those two engineers are really hands-on and they work with IT admins on customer real problems in the field, so I received many valuable insights from these two testings.
+Below are the testing findings:

 Mobile Value Proposition